trexjacket/trexjacket/docs_src/tutorials/value-override/1-building-ui.rst

 In this chapter we'll be using 2 new pieces of the |ProductName|, dialogs and settings.
 By the end of this chapter you'll be configuring settings in the dashboard as well as opening popup windows outside of Tableau.

-Get started by downloading the starter workbook :download:`here <https://extension-documentation.s3.amazonaws.com/tutorials/value-override/Value Override Starter Workbook.twbx>` and creating a new Tableau Extension in Anvil with the |ProductName| dependency.
+Get started by downloading the starter workbook :download:`here <https://extension-documentation.s3.amazonaws.com/tutorials/value-override/Value+Override+Starter+Workbook.twbx>` and creating a new Tableau Extension in Anvil with the |ProductName| dependency.
 The Chat tutorial describes these steps if you need a refresher.
 Click here view the steps: :doc:`/tutorials/chat-extension/1-setting-up`.

 Once you've created your Anvil app, you'll need to create 3 things in the Client Code section: